mbootsman/marcelbootsman.nl/content/posts/my-experiences-at-wordcamp-europe-2017-paris/index.md

 ---
-title: 'My experiences at WordCamp Europe 2017 in Paris'
+title: My experiences at WordCamp Europe 2017 in Paris
+author: Marcel Bootsman
+categories:
+- WordPress Community
+cover:
+  image: "images/opening-of-wceu-2017.jpg" # image path/url
+  alt: "Picture of the opening remarks at WordCamp Europe 2017" # alt text
+  caption: "" # display caption under cover
+  relative: false # when using page bundles set this to true
+  hidden: false # only hide on current single page
-date: '2017-06-30T09:01:42+02:00'
+date: "2017-06-30T09:01:42+02:00"
 draft: false
-author: 'Marcel Bootsman'
-summary: 'This was my third WordCamp Europe.
+summary: This was my third WordCamp Europe.
 The first one as an attendee, and not a co-organizer.
-Let me tell you about my experiences.'
+Let me tell you about my experiences.
-cover: 'images/opening-of-wceu-2017.jpg'
-coverAlt: 'Picture of the opening remarks at WordCamp Europe 2017'
+showToc: true
+ShowReadingTime: true
+ShowBreadCrumbs: true
-useRelativeCover: true
+ShowPostNavLinks: true
-categories:
-    - 'WordPress Community'
 ---
 WordCamp Europe 2017 has ended.
 The Jetpack swag bag is still lying next to me on my desk as a reminder to store it.
 I don’t want to.
-In this post I will tell you about my [\#WCEU](https://twitter.com/search?f=tweets&vertical=default&q=%23wceu) experiences.
+In this post I will tell you about my WCEU experiences.

 Day 1: Travel &amp; sightseeing
 -------------------------------